coverclock/com-diag-hazer/LOCATIONS.md

-Lovecraft's fiction placed a similarly ancient alien city in Antarctica, to be discovered by an early twentieth century expedition from the equally fictional Miskatonic University in Arkham Masschusetts.
+Lovecraft's fiction placed a similarly ancient alien city in Antarctica, to be discovered by an early twentieth century expedition from the equally fictional Miskatonic University in also fictional Arkham Masschusetts.

 76°15'S, 113°10'E

+## Svalbard Global Seed Vault (Norway)

+"The Svalbard Global Seed Vault is a secure backup facility for the world's crop diversity on the Norwegian island of Spitsbergen in the remote Arctic Svalbard archipelago." \[Wikipedia\]

+78°14′09″N, 15°29′29″E

-## Global Oreo Vault
+## Global Oreo Vault (Norway)

 This is where the not-entirely-fictitous Nabisco vault is located that contains the recipes for Oreos.
+It is located near the Svalbard Global Seed Vault.

 78°08’58.1”N, 16°01’59.7”E

-## Svalbard Global Seed Vault (Norway)

-78°14′09″N, 15°29′29″E